typescript-nameof/nameof/README.md

   - [`@typescript-nameof/test`](./packages/test):
     Holds components which are used for testing whether the `nameof` integrations work properly.
   - [typescript-nameof-plugin](./packages/vscode):
-    An extension for highlighting malformed `nameof` calls in your `vscode` editor.
+    An extension for highlighting malformed `nameof` calls in your `vscode`-based editor.
   - [`@typescript-nameof/playground`](./packages/playground):
     Contains a few example projects for trying out `nameof`-integrations